printo2002/College_Lab_Practice/README.md

 47. Program to count the number of words and number of lines in a file using command line argument.
 48. Program to count the number of lower case, upper case and special characters in a file
 49. Create an employee file, read and display the details on console.
 50. Program to find the mismatch of opening and closing brackets in a file.

-50. Create an employee file, read and display the details on console.
-51. Program to find the mismatch of opening and closing brackets in a file.